Rubber1Duck/JK-PB2A16S20P_BLE_MQTT_ESP32_PIO/README.md

 ```

 !!!
 ATTENTION !!!
 This projekt will READ all values only!
 I will not support writing values ​​to the BMS!
 Not now, and not in the future either.
+Feel free to fork this repo and try yourself!

 ## Table of Contents